bandersen23/dash-docs/dash_docs/chapters/dash_enterprise/application_structure/procfile_py.md

 scheduler: celery -A index:celery_instance beat
 ```
 Note that `worker` and `scheduler` process names are arbitrary.
-We recommend using descriptive names as they will appear in all logs and in the
+However, we recommend using descriptive names as they will appear in all logs and in the
 app manager.

 **Web Process**